strapi/rfcs/rfcs/xxxx-template.md

 This could be done directly in [/packages/core/upload/server/services/image-manipulation.js](https://github.com/strapi/strapi/blob/master/packages/core/upload/server/services/image-manipulation.js) file.

-A member of the community already had a prototype (no affiliation with him): https://github.com/devgar/strapi/blob/243d914efeebfdb44b236af76689c30b73fed646/packages/strapi-plugin-upload/services/image-manipulation.js
+A member of the community already had a prototype (no affiliation): https://github.com/devgar/strapi/blob/243d914efeebfdb44b236af76689c30b73fed646/packages/strapi-plugin-upload/services/image-manipulation.js

 Basically it would instruct `sharp` package to transform to `webp` or `avif`.
 This would **not** require an aditional dependency, not even a new import in the file.

+It will of course still resizes images like before (e.g. `large`, `medium` ...).

+These changes being applied only at the upload phase, would not require all the images to be reformatted making it pretty safe for retro-compatibility.
+And it can be turned on and off without much consequences.

 # Example